noahskorner/discord-clone/README.md

 `npm install`

-Create the .env file in the root directory:
+Create the .env file in the root directory, checkout [.env.example](/.env.example) for an example:

 `touch .env.local`

-Copy .env.example and add values

 To Start Server: